 Search Results for: colorado staycation

-My Beloved, Builder as he is sometimes known, built a doll house for our youngest a few years ago.
+My Beloved Builder built a doll house for our youngest a few years ago.
 She loves it and has filled so many productive quiet hours designing and decorating the house.
-Then after awhile, she saved up the money to purchase another kit.
+After awhile, she saved up the money to purchase another kit.
 This one SHE built and now simply asks Daddy Builder for help from time to time.

-When our oldest daughter, Nikki, heard about her youngest sister’s passion she sent us info on “must sees” in her old neighborhood …Denver.
+When our oldest daughter heard about her youngest sister’s passion she sent us info on “must sees” in her old neighborhood …Denver.
 Top of the list…The Denver Museum of Miniatures, Dolls and Toys.
-As we continue our Colorado Staycation activities, I felt we had to make sure to visit this museum while all of my older kids were out of town in June.
+As we continue our Colorado Staycation activities, I felt we had to make sure to visit this museum.

 Love Love Love the display in the picture above!
 Reminds me of my grandmother’s dining room (where her similar sewing machine was) and the fabric store!